 See, NO KNEADING!!!!!

-After 30 minutes, take the lid off and splash half a cup of water in the oven (yes, I know.).
-The half cup of water creates steam which helps form the crust on the top.
+After 30 minutes, take the lid off and add two ice cubes to the sides of the bread in the Dutch oven.
+The ice will melt and then the water creates steam which helps form the crust on the top.
 Don’t worry it’s just water, and it totally evaporates.
-Plus it’s kinda fun to do!

 That’s it!!
 After it’s cool, you lift it right out of the pan by the parchment and transfer it to a cutting board.